HomeBlogPet CareNormal Cat Temperature Range: What Should a Cat's ...

 What Is a Normal Cat Temperature?

-The normal cat temperature range is:
+A normal and healthy temperature range for cats is:

 This standard range demonstrates a healthy feline metabolism.
 Cats are naturally hotter than humans.
 As a result, relying solely on touch is unreliable.